 An outsourced project, run by the Surf Coast Shire, engaged with the community to identify a vision for Winchelsea's future growth, both short and long term.
 This resulted in the 'Shaping Future Growth Report 2015', which is an active working document for the Surf Coast Shire, and a reference document for Growing Winchelsea.

 The report outlined the importance of an adventure playground.
 We helped identify a playground destined for Beal Court could be better positioned within the town.
-The main playground in Barwon Terrace is due for refurbishment in this current budget, and we identified that an exciting new adventure playground would be fantastic for children in the town and for visitors alike.
+The main playground in Barwon Terrace was refurbished in 2020 and has been very popular with local and visitors alike.

 Footpaths continue to be on the drawing board, looking at how they might be improved and where they might be required.
 With the full circuit of Barwon River inaccessible to foot traffic, this was another positive to come out of the report.
 Growing Winchelsea continues to keep this vision alive.

 Traffic Management Planning

 Negotiating with council, Growing Winchelsea helped draw attention to the need for improved road access and parking at the Barwon Terrace & Willis Street Corner.
 We successfully applied for a budget of $199,000 for traffic management in this area.